alinex/node-scripter/README.md

 # Test Script
 # ========================================================================

-exports.description = 'only for testing'
+exports.title = 'only for testing'
+exports.description = 'what exactly will be done...'

 exports.options =
   xtest: